Hampden, New Zealand

 Hampden, a small town in North Otago, New Zealand, lies close to the North Otago coast, 35 kilometres south of Oamaru and 80 kilometres north of the city of Dunedin, to both of which it is connected by State Highway 1.

 The township's population at its largest was about 560, but by 2009 it had dwindled to approximately 230.
 Hampden is named in honour of the English politician John Hampden by early surveyor W. B. D. Mantell, possibly influenced by the location of a public house, The Hampden Hotel, at the site.

 Geography

 Hampden is situated beside a broad bay stretching from Aorere Point to Moeraki Point, on a coastal plain which rises westward to the foothills of the Horse Range and the Kakanui Range.
 The soil of this surrounding plain overlies a limestone formation.
 The Moeraki Boulders are located two kilometres south of Hampden.
 Much of the town lies between the Big Kuri (Kurinui) and Little Kuri Creeks.

 The streets of Hampden run in a rectangular grid pattern centred on the main highway and the railway.
 They are named after English locations, such as Lancaster, Shrewsbury, Worcester, and Norfolk.
-There is surfing on the Katiki straight, as well as trout-fishing in the Waianakarua and Shag Rivers.
+There is surfing on the Kātiki straight, as well as trout-fishing in the Waianakarua and Shag Rivers.